Yay295/AssignmentProblemComparison/README.md

-# under construction

-The times at the bottom are old (though most of them shouldn't change much).
-Once I have all of the implementations updated I will rerun all of the tests.

 ## What is this?

 This repository is for comparing various implementations of solvers of the [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
 I have tried to find every implementation I can, written in any programming language.